Phuc-Tuong-Chau/Taiwan-Toilet-Affairs/README.md

 | 金門縣  | Kinmen County  | 349            | 2             | 1            | 1.50                 | 26.0            | 519.6           | 2.30           |
 | 全台灣  | All Taiwan     | 44876          | 922           | 214          | 16.70                | 9.4             | 188.3           | 1.24           |

 ### Interactive maps

 Toilets around tourist spots in Taipei
 - [Map created by python](https://thetoiletaffairs.github.io/golive/en.html)
 - [Map created by R with cluster](https://thaooi.github.io/toilet/toilet_cluster.html)

 ### Limitations & Notes for further researches:

 - Toilets data in Taiwan is calculated by rooms inside facilities.
 In some other places, toilets are counted on the unique adress.
-In order to compare across countries, it's necessary to make the data consistent.
+This causes us confusion when we want to compare different places.
+In order to do this, we need to clarify data collection method.
 - In terms of population, using moving population (people with active phone numbers) will reflect better result then census data as we use here.

 ## Contributors
-[List the contributors to your project and describe their roles and responsibilities.]

 - Nguyen, Thi Xuan Huong (Huong) 阮春香, 112ZM1043, Project Manager, Writer
 - Chu, Fu-Hsiang (Gary) 朱福祥, 109ZU1027, Coder & Writer